andreabenini/beholder/README.md

 # rollie
-Cutie and small rolling robot, tiny scout for your living area
+Cutie and small rolling robot.
+A tiny scout for your living area

 ---
 v2.0. new hw revision